Equilibrium (film): Plot

-Established by survivors of World War III, the totalitarian city-state of Libria blames human emotion as the root of all conflicts.
-It strictly outlaws all activities or objects that stimulate emotion, with violators labeled Sense Offenders and sentenced to death.
-The population has to take a daily injection of the emotion-suppressing drug called Prozium II.
+Established after World War III, the totalitarian city-state of Libria blames human emotion as the root of all conflict.
+It bans all activities or objects that stimulate emotion, with violators labeled Sense Offenders and sentenced to death.
+The population takes daily injections of the drug Prozium II, which suppresses emotion.
 Libria is governed by the Tetragrammaton Council, led by "Father", who communicates propaganda through giant video screens.
 The police force is led by the Grammaton Clerics, elite fighters trained in the art of gun kata.
-Clerics frequently raid homes to search for and destroy illegal materials – art, literature and music – executing violators on the spot.
-A resistance movement, known as the "Underground", emerges to topple Father and the Tetragrammaton Council.
+Clerics frequently conduct raids to search for and destroy illegal materials – art, literature and music – while executing Sense Offenders.
+A resistance movement, known as the "Underground", seeks to topple Father and the Tetragrammaton Council.

 The flag of Libria.
 The four Ts on the flag represent the Tetragrammaton Council.

 In 2072, John Preston is a high-ranking Cleric whose wife, Viviana, was executed as a Sense Offender, leaving him as a single parent of two.
-Following a raid, Preston's partner Errol Partridge saves a book of poems by W. B. Yeats instead of turning it in for incineration.
-He follows Partridge to the Nether – a term for regions outside the city – and finds him reading the book.
-Seeing Preston, Partridge claims he gladly pays the price of feeling emotion.
-Preston executes Partridge.
+Following a raid, Preston notices his partner Errol Partridge saving a book of poems by W. B. Yeats from incineration.
+He follows Partridge to the Nether – a region outside the city – and finds him reading the book.
+Partridge claims he gladly pays the price of having emotions before Preston executes him.

-Preston accidentally breaks his last vial of Prozium and is unable to refill them before the next raid.
-Brief episodes of emotion set in evoking memories, stirring feelings, and making him more aware of his surroundings.
-He intentionally skips additional doses of Prozium, hiding them behind his bathroom mirror.
-Partridge is replaced with an ambitious, career-conscious Brandt, who admires Preston's work as a Cleric.
-On a raid, they arrest Sense Offender Mary O'Brien.
-Preston prevents Brandt from executing O'Brien, saying she should be interrogated.
+Preston accidentally breaks his last vial of Prozium and is unable to replace them before the next raid.
+Shocked by the onset of emotions and newfound awareness of his surroundings, he intentionally skips additional doses, hiding them behind his bathroom mirror.
+Partridge is replaced by the ambitious Andrew Brandt, who admires Preston.
+On another raid, Sense Offender Mary O'Brien attempts to resist arrest.
+Preston stops Brandt from executing her, saying she should be interrogated.